AdobeDocs/analytics.es-ES/help/admin/user-management2/c-customize-report-access/groups-customize-report-access.md

 >[!IMPORTANT]
 >
 >La administración de usuarios y productos se va a trasladar a [Admin Console](https://helpx.adobe.com/es/enterprise/using/admin-console.html).
 Adobe le avisará cuando deba migrar a sus usuarios.
-Cuando se hayan migrado todos los clientes, se retirará el contenido de ayuda de **[!UICONTROL Analytics]** > **[!UICONTROL Herramientas de administración]** > **[!UICONTROL Administración de usuarios]**.
+After all customers have migrated, help content for **[!UICONTROL Analytics]** > **[!UICONTROL Admin Tools]** > **[!UICONTROL User Management]** will be retired.

 Personalice los permisos de grupo a las herramientas de Analytics, las herramientas de grupos de informes, las métricas y las dimensiones.

-**[!UICONTROL Agregar nuevo grupo]** > **[!UICONTROL Acceso a informes]**
+**[!UICONTROL Add New Group]** > **[!UICONTROL Report Access]**

-La sección [!UICONTROL Acceso a informes] de la página [!UICONTROL Definir grupo de usuarios] proporciona acceso a categorías que le permiten personalizar permisos en un nivel granular.
+The [!UICONTROL Report Access] section on the [!UICONTROL Define User Group] page provides access categories that enable you to customize permissions at a granular level.

 ![](assets/report-access.png)

-Por ejemplo, puede crear un grupo con acceso a varias herramientas de Analytics ([!UICONTROL Analysis Workspace], [!UICONTROL Reports &amp; Analytics] y [!UICONTROL Report Builder]), con permiso para métricas y dimensiones concretas (incluidas eVars) y funciones como la creación de segmentos o métricas calculadas.
+For example, you can create a group with access to multiple Analytics tools ( [!UICONTROL Analysis Workspace], [!UICONTROL Reports & Analytics], and [!UICONTROL Report Builder]), with permission to specific metrics and dimensions (including eVars), and capabilities like segment or calculated metrics creation.

 ## Qué debe saber sobre los permisos {#section_3D25D4A5BD044008870C5B98F696244E}